apache/cxf/distribution/src/main/release/samples/jaxws_tracing_brave_osgi/README.txt

 JAX-RS Brave/OpenZipkin Tracing Demo in OSGi container
 =================

-The demo shows a basic usage of Brave/OpenZipkin distributed tracer with REST based Web Services using  JAX-RS 2.0 (JSR-339).
-The REST server provides the following services:
+The demo shows a basic usage of Brave/OpenZipkin distributed tracer with SOAP based Web Services.

 A SOAP catalog service is provided on URL http://localhost:8181/cxf/catalog.
 The WSDL contract is available at http://localhost:8181/cxf/catalog?wsdl.